-DEPARTMENT OF ORAL HEALTH SCIENCES (OHS) GENERAL EXAMINATION POLICY AND FORMAT
+DEPARTMENT OF ORAL HEALTH SCIENCES (OHS): GENERAL EXAMINATION POLICY AND FORMAT

-A. Purpose of Ph.D.
+Purpose of Ph.D.
 General Examination

-- The purpose of the general exam is "an inclusive evaluation of the candidate's mastery of the major and related fields of study, including the tools of research in which competence has been certified."
-As administered Oral Health Sciences Graduate Program, for the Ph.D. degree, the general consists of two components: a written research proposal in research grant application format, and an oral defense of this proposal. - Additionally the purpose is determine if the student is capable of recognizing questions appropriate for research projects, developing these questions into a written research proposal, and orally defending the proposal. - A final purpose is provide the student an opportunity to receive feedback from the Supervisory Committee on the proposed research project.
+- The purpose of the general exam (GE) is "an inclusive evaluation of the candidate's mastery of the major and related fields of study, including the tools of research in which competence has been certified."
+As administered Oral Health Sciences Graduate Program, for the Ph.D. degree, the general consists of two components: a written research proposal in research grant application format, and an oral defense of this proposal. - The general exam is to propose experiments that have not yet been performed, although it is appropriate to include preliminary data (but not required). - Additionally, the purpose is to determine if the student is capable of recognizing questions appropriate for research projects, developing these questions into a written research proposal, and orally defending the proposal.

-B. Preparation
+A. Administrative Preparation